-Your Security is important to us at People’s Bank.
-We want to educate and provide you with tools and resources that will assist you in preventing identity theft.
+Your Security is important to us and we want to educate and provide you with tools and resources that will assist you in preventing identity theft.

 To minimize the chances that you fall victim to identity theft and financial fraud, it is vital that you recognize the various types of fraud and learn how to protect yourself against them.
 The following information will help you safeguard your identity and protect your financial assets from fraud.
 Identity theft is more extensive than fraud, which is usually limited to an isolated attempt to steal money from an existing account.
 Fraud and identity theft can be easily confused.